Experiences from Creating a Benchmark for Sentiment Classification for Varieties of English: Methodology

 \subsection{Dataset}

-We collect reviews and their corresponding ratings using the Google Places API\footnote{\url{https://developers.google.com/maps/documentation/places/web-service/overview}; Accessed on 23 July 2024} from the place types, also defined by the API.
-We apply location-based filtering to select reviews posted in cities across three locales: Australia (\AusE), India (\IndE), and the United Kingdom (\BritE).
-The assumption is that location-based filtering results in review datasets that reflect three national varieties: Australian English, Indian English, and British English respectively, as seen in past works that evaluate dialect robustness of language technologies~\cite{blodgett-etal-2016-demographic, sun-etal-2023-dialect}.
-The criteria for city selection are based on population thresholds specific to each country.
-In Australia, a city is defined as an urban center with a population of $10,000$ persons or more\footnote{Australian Bureau of Statistics. \textit{\url{https://www.abs.gov.au/statistics/standards}}; Accessed on 29 July 2024}.
-For India, a city corresponds to a town with a population of $100,000$ persons or more\footnote{Census India. \textit{\url{http://www.censusindia.gov.in/Metadata/Metada.htm\#2c}}; Accessed on 29 July 2024}.
-In the United Kingdom, due to the complex nature of defining a city, we select geographic locations with populations exceeding $50,000$ persons.
-We also utilise Google Places review dataset from New York City~\cite{li-etal-2022-uctopic, 10.1145/3539618.3592036}, to establish a baseline for Standard American English (\SAE).
-Finally, we filter out any non-English text using language probabilities calculated by fastText~\cite{grave2018learning} word vectors.
+We collect reviews and their corresponding star ratings from the Google Places API\footnote{\textit{\url{https://developers.google.com/maps/documentation/places/web-service/overview}}; Accessed on 23 July 2024} from the place types, also defined by the API.
+We apply location-based filtering to curate datasets from three locales: Australia (en-AU), India (en-IN), and the United Kingdom (en-UK).

+We base our city selection criteria on country-specific population thresholds: cities with at least 10,000 residents in Australia\footnote{Australian Bureau of Statistics. \textit{\url{https://www.abs.gov.au/statistics/standards}}; Accessed on 29 July 2024}, 100,000 residents in India\footnote{Census India. \textit{\url{http://www.censusindia.gov.in/Metadata/Metada.htm\#2c}}; Accessed on 29 July 2024}.
+In the United Kingdom, due to the complex nature of defining a city, we select geographic locations with populations exceeding $50,000$ residents.
+Additionally, we incorporate a subset of 29,512 reviews from New York City, as used in previous work~\cite{li-etal-2022-uctopic,10.1145/3539618.3592036}, to establish a baseline for Standard American English (en-US).

+We additionally filter non-English text, thresholding language probabilities derived from fastText~\cite{grave2018learning} word vectors.
+Table~\ref{tab:processed_rats} provides an overview of the review counts and average language probabilities for each locale.
 We do not collect or store information about the reviewer or the place to ensure the anonymity of the reviews.
 We pre-process the reviews to remove special characters and emoticons.